 Information submitted for the review states that in the agreement of the annexation of the site into Union City, the greenspace proposed for the site would be put into a conservation easement.
-It is ARC's understanding that this process is currently underway to place the greenspace area into a conservation easement with the Southern Conservation Trust.
-It is recommended that the Trust work with the City of Union City and Fulton County toward regional greenspace networks and linkages.
+It is recommended that this agreement is followed through and that the greenspace is placed into a conservation easement or dedicated to the City or Fulton County as park space.

 The proposed development also received a score of 5 out of a required 15 points on ARC's Air Quality Benchmark Test.
-However, the development's close proximity and convenient access to Interstate 85 should be considered.
-The location of the development does mitigate the truck traffic on local road in the area.